Catizard/lampghost/README.md

 ## Attentions

-First of all, you need to import some difficult tables just like `beatoraja` to make the most features work.

-Secondly,this project is still at early demo phase, you might encounter some mystery problem(Don't worry, won't ruin your save file most likely).
+This project is still at early demo phase, you might encounter some mystery problem(Don't worry, won't ruin your save file most likely).
 You could delete the whole `LampGhost` data folder to have a clean restart:

 For `Windows` user it's located at `%USERPROFILE%\.lampghost_wails`, for `Linux/OSX` user is `$HOME/.lampghost_wails`

 ### Unfortunate LR2 users

+> [!warning]
+> In short, we are not encouraging LR2 users to use `LampGhost` currently.
+Although the features are implemented.
+There's still many things we have to polish, see [#25] for more details.
+> If you happens to be a LR2 user and want to use `LampGhost` as a missing BMS downloader, you can also download a `beatoraja` and let it build `songdata.db` for `LampGhost` to know what BMS you don't have.
+> This might be more stable than you initialize the main user by importing LR2 files and BMS directories

 LR2's database doesn't record much useful data so `LampGhost` can only provide partial support for LR2 users: